 4.b.
-Railcar Receiving.
-Grain is delivered by unit trains to the rail receiving area; one unit train is typically 110 unit cars, with each car having a capacity of 4,000- 5,150 ft3.
+Railcar Receiving (existing).
+Grain is delivered by unit trains to the rail receiving area; one unit train is typically 110 unit cars, with each car having a capacity of 4,000-5,150 ft.
 The rail receiving area is enclosed by two walls and a roof and is roughly two railcars in length and extends across two parallel tracks.
-Each track has a receiving pit with an exposed area of approximately 204 ft2 (51 ft by 4 ft).
-The rail receiving pits have the capacity to receive 50,000 bu/hr (1,500 tph1), each.
+Each track has a receiving pit with an exposed area of approximately 204 ft (51 ft by 4 ft).
+The rail receiving pits have the capacity to receive 50,000 bu/hr (1,500 tph), each.
 As the railcars move into the rail receiving area, the railcar hoppers (3-6 hoppers per railcar) are opened manually by a powered wrench and the grain flows into the pit.
 When the hopper is empty, the hopper gate is closed and the incoming railcar hopper gate is opened.
 The speed of the railcars is adjusted so that the railcar is empty by the time it exits the receiving area.
 The grain flows through grates into the receiving pit, which is aspirated to baghouses DC-1 and DC-2.
-As grain initially fills the pit, the free fall distance from the bottom of the hopper to the top of the pile decreases until the top of the pile intersects the grain flowing from the railcar, resulting in choked flow (Fig. 1).
+As grain initially fills the pit, the free fall distance from the bottom of the hopper to the top of the pile decreases until the top of the pile intersects the grain flowing from the railcar, resulting in choked flow.
 Choked flow reduces the amount of dust created.
 In addition, as the pile height increases, the exposed area of the grate decreases, thus increasing the face velocity across the exposed area of the grate.
 The increased face velocity provides additional fugitive dust control, such as the dust created as the grain flows down the sides of the pile.
 Aspiration air is continuously drawn during the entire unloading process.
 The unloading rate of the pit conveyors is adjusted to maintain choked flow between the railcar and the grain pile in the pit.
 After the grain is conveyed from the rail receiving pits, mineral oil is sprayed on to the grain as a dust suppressant.
 The mineral oil is sprayed onto the grain from above and below the grain stream as the grain is transferred from the receiving belt to the transfer belt.
-Approximately 2/3 of the oil is applied at the rail receiving belts (belts D-6 or D-7) prior to cleaning, with the remaining portion of the oil applied to the grain at the shipping belt prior to shipping.
+Approximately /3 of the oil is applied at the rail receiving belts (belts D-6 or D-7) prior to cleaning, with the remaining portion of the oil applied to the grain at the shipping belt prior to shipping.
 In most cases, the oil is applied prior to cleaning.
-The minimum oil rate is 3 qt/1,000 bu, although higher application rates are often used, the USDA has established a maximum of 0.02% (~7 qt/1,000 bu) application rate for grain
+The minimum oil rate is 3 qt/1,000 bu, although higher application rates are often used, the USDA has established a maximum of 0.02% (~7 qt/1,000 bu) application rate for grain (21 CFR 172.878).
+There is a small quantity of grain that is unoiled depending upon the customer requirements, but in most cases the majority of the grain is oiled.
+A literature review has been performed as part of previous permitting actions to establish dust suppression efficiency for the mineral oil.
+As a result, SWCAA has established the oil dust suppression efficiency to be 70% for corn, 73% for wheat, 60% for soybeans, 65% for milo and barley; the oil control efficiency for other grains has not been established.

-Figure 1.
 Railcar receiving choke flow

-1 Since the conversion from volume (bu) to mass (lb or ton) varies according to grain type, unless otherwise noted, wheat is used for conversions of this type with an assumed bulk density of 60 lb/bu.
+&lt;sup>1 Since the conversion from volume (bu) to mass (lb or ton) varies according to grain type, unless otherwise noted, wheat is used for conversions of this type with an assumed bulk density of 60 lb/bu.